 Alex has spent a lifetime in the sewing industry and is considered one of the foremost experts of pioneering machines and their inventors.
 He has written extensively for trade magazines, radio, television, books and publications world wide.

-The most beautiful sewing machine in the world
+Is this the most beautiful sewing machine in the world!

-Considered by many as one of the most beautiful sewing machines ever made.
+Considered one of the most beautiful sewing machines ever made.

 Agenoria or Agenora was the Roman Goddess of Silence and Industry giving relief from pain and anxiety.